Huy-DNA/expresso/README.md

     ```ts
     res.status(200).send("This is the response");
     ```
-  - Composable: You can create complex handlers and register it with `express()`, be it a simple function or a complex `Router`, which is itself a set of registered functions or `Router`s.
+  - Composable: You can create complex handlers and register it with `express()`.
+The handler can be a simple function or a complex `Router`, which is itself a set of functions or `Router`s.
     ```ts
     const cRouter = express.Router();
     cRouter.use('/child', ...);